|Office:||Speakman Hall 210E|

 |Research Interests:||Decision support, information visualization, social media, user-generated content|

-David Schuff is Professor and Chair of the Department of Management Information Systems.
+David Schuff is Research Professor and Chair of the Department of Management Information Systems.
 David’s research interests include the application of information visualization to decision support systems, tools for self-service business intelligence, and the impact of user-generated content on organizations and society.
 David has published over 50 refereed journal articles, book chapters, and conference proceedings.
 His work has appeared in numerous journals, including Management Information Systems Quarterly, Decision Sciences, Decision Support Systems, Information & Management, Communications of the ACM, IEEE Computer, AIS Transactions on Human-Computer Interaction, and Information Systems Journal.

 David was the founding Academic Director of the Fox School’s Executive Doctorate in Business Administration.
 The centerpiece of the program is an innovative, personalized mentoring experience beginning in the first year and continuing throughout the program.
 The program graduated its first class in May 2017.